Suspended Somerset DA Thomas receives house arrest, bond revoked after latest charges

 "This is a dangerous person that cannot be trusted with his freedom until trial," Schulte said. "(Thomas') behavior is why we're here ... not anyone else's."

-Creany cited the alleged March 31 traffic altercation and allegations of abuse April 9 by Thomas against his wife — regardless of "whether she acknowledges or believes it" — as sufficient proof Thomas violated his bond conditions.
+Creany cited the alleged March 31 traffic altercation and allegations of abuse April 9 by Jeffrey Thomas against his wife, regardless of "whether she acknowledges or believes it," as sufficient proof Thomas violated his bond conditions.

 In a common step regarding house arrest eligibility, Creany ordered Thomas to Somerset County Jail, but allowed him to report to the county's probation office to undertake the application process for electronic monitoring and probation oversight.
 Thomas' mother, Christine, testified she would serve as his court-approved custodian and report any probation violations to police.